 Slide the sleeve over the drill bit.

-screw will not seat to the base plate then the hole is not deep enough, debris is remaining in the hole, or the drill bit is worn from drilling many holes.
+Note: If the screw will not seat to the base plate then the hole is not deep enough, debris is remaining in the hole, or the drill bit is worn from drilling many holes.